PatWalters/practical_cheminformatics_posts/solubility/README.md

 This is the code to accompany the Practical Cheminformatics post "Getting Real with Molecular Property Prediction".
 The code in this repo uses a number of published models to evaluate aqueous solubiliity predictions on the a dataset published by [Fang and coworkers](https://pubs.acs.org/doi/10.1021/acs.jcim.3c00160) from Biogen.
-Each of the Jupyter notebooks below uses a different methods.
+Each of the Jupyter notebooks below uses a different solubility prediction method.
 All of the input data and intermediate files are provided so it should be possilble to run any of the notebooks independently.

 preprocess_data.ipynb - A bit of data preprocessing